And to mark the occasion we've launched a year long event called ‘We Are Birmingham 2022 ‘

 - Millicent Chapanda and Sid Peacock (Zimbabwe / Northern Ireland)

 Hosted by our very own Sid Peacock and Millicent Chapanda.

 Recording edited by: Simon King

-Take your self portrait with help from Brian Homer of the famous ‘Handsworth Self Portrait’.
+In partnership with photographer Brian Homer of the famous ‘Handsworth Self Portrait’ project.

 We are Birmingham 2022 - Self Portraits Project started in April, and over 2 months we travelled with Brian Homer to multiple locations across the city inviting people and communities from all backgrounds, to document themselves with self portraits.
 The aim of the project is to reflect the diversity of Birmingham and give visibility to our refugee and migrant communities.